 So often we see things mass produced by machine.
 Millions of cookie cutter items that fray our appreciation of artisan made objects and skilled craftsmanship.
 My work is not machine-made perfect and I believe there is great beauty in that.
 Behind each piece there is careful consideration, intention, time, honesty, and soul.

 The process distinguishes my work.
 I stand for the slow made item that is worked by hand from start to finish.
 I celebrate the Maker’s mark and the play in artistic exploration.
 Because each piece is individually handcrafted, no two are ever precisely the same.

-In the studio, I combine lost wax casting and fabrication processes to create my pieces.
-I love using the lost wax casting method for a variety of reasons.
-It is an old world technique dating back to over 5700 years ago and an art in itself.
-The wax is malleable and allows me to manipulate the surface in order to achieve the surface textures I desire.
-Other details of my work are individually hand fabricated solely by cutting sheet metal, forging wire, soldering prongs & jump rings, piecing together carefully selected chain, etc.
+Each design begins as a drawing on paper.
+Once finalized, I set to work at my studio bench.
+In the studio, a combination of lost wax casting and fabrication is utilized to create the work.
+I love using lost wax casting for many reasons.
+It’s an old-world technique dating back to over 5700 years ago and an art in itself.
+The wax is malleable and allows me to manipulate surfaces in order to achieve the textures I desire.
+Other details of my work are individually hand fabricated by cutting sheet metal, forging wire, soldering prongs & jump rings, piecing together carefully selected chain, etc.